without Internet Explorer,

 I could go on for days about the greatness of these tracks.
 In fact, I haven't even brought up my personal favorite, "In Embers of Infernal Greed."
 But I don't want to spoil the whole album.
 As the listener, you can find a lot of cool things here.
 Even the title tracks are cool - they have sort of that connotation towards dark, objects in the infinite universe.
 Every little element here is congruent with the next, creating a product of supreme excellence.
 I'm sure many of you have heard many different symphonic black metal bands and extreme metal with space themes, but Ad Noctum: Dynasty of Death is tough to really categorize.
 It's something else completely, and damn, it's awesome.
 Go buy this one and take special efforts to go for the version with those bonus tracks.
 You don't want to miss a single second of this masterpiece!

-Limbonic Art is a black metal band unique in many respects.
-Their career contained two break-ups and a substantial deviation stylistically from beginning to present.
-Daemon & Morfeus initially played a fairly pedestrian blend of symphonic black metal featuring an over-saturation of keyboards and overcooked pomp.
+Limbonic Art's career contained two break-ups and a substantial deviation stylistically from beginning to present.
+Daemon and Morfeus initially played a fairly pedestrian blend of symphonic black metal featuring an over-saturation of keyboards and overcooked pomp.
 Their later releases would feature a better balance between guitars and keyboards, but would lack the killer instinct present earlier on.
 The perfect balance was struck somewhere in between these two extremes.
-That balance resulted in Ad Noctum - Dynasty of Death, an amazing album that cannot be totally appreciated upon first listen.
+That balance resulted in Ad Noctum - Dynasty of Death, an unbelievable piece of work that cannot be totally appreciated upon first listen.

 I know I chose a strange header, but that's basically what Limbonic Art's "Ad Noctum – Dynasty of Death" sounds like.
 The atmosphere it creates is very dark, but at the same time very "spacey".
 When listening to this under black metal default settings – i.e. in a dark room and/or at night – and at a reasonable volume level, it really feels like sitting in an gloomy gothic cathedral, with these two guys’ (Morfeus & Daemon) noise reverberating from every wall and the electronic elements adding the spacey, aural feeling.